What Is Cholecystitis?

 Cholecystitis can come on suddenly.
 You may hear a doctor or nurse call it an “acute” case.
 Or it can be a long-term problem.
 Those cases are called “chronic.”

-- A woman older than 50
+- Are a woman older than 50

-- A man older than 60
+- Are a man older than 60

-The doctor will examine you, ask a few questions about your symptoms and probably order some tests.
+The doctor will examine you, ask a few questions about your symptoms, and probably order some tests.
 You should be ready to:

 - Detail when your symptoms started.
 Have you felt this way before?